sevidmusic/Rig/README.md

 It is best to use the version of `rig` that was installed with the version of `roady` being used.

-For niche use cases that require `rig` be installed independently one of the following installation methods may be used:
+For niche use cases that require `rig` be installed independently, one of the following installation methods may be used:

 Via `composer`: